 Grow Sprouts Indoors for A Nutritious Crunch All Year Long!

 I grow my own sprouts all year long on my kitchen counters… and believe me, it couldn’t be easier!
 All you need are some sprouting seeds (I like these alfalfa seeds, and these bean sprouts), wide-mouth mason jars, sprouting lids, and some tap water.
 An endless supply of sprouts will be at your culinary fingertips anytime.
-I love grabbing a handful of alfalfa sprouts to add to a sandwich or a wrap, or adding a handful of bean sprouts to stir fries or ramen soup.
-I put together a list of all my favorite sprouting supplies – so you can enjoy fresh sprouts any time!

 .

-How Do You Cook Tofu, Anyway?
+How Do You Cook Tofu?

 While tofu may seem intimidating to some, it’s actually a convenient and healthy protein option that easily takes on flavor and can be incorporated into a wide variety of simple meals, from sandwiches and salads to stir-frys and noodle dishes.
 By quickly marinating and seasoning tofu using your favorite sauces or spices, it becomes a flavorful, tasty addition to any meal.
-I marinated mine in a lemon tahini dressing, which tasted delicious with the hummus and fresh veggies.
-If you are looking for new ways to prep tofu, Nasoya has a great Tofu Tips page on their site too!

 Where Can You Buy Nasoya Organic Super Firm Tofu?